Breastfeeding is Hard Enough, Be Sure to Avoid These Breastfeeding Mistakes that can Quickly Affect Your Milk Supply!

-There are several common mistakes that moms make that reduce the number of feedings or leaves milk in the breasts, both of which will result in lower milk supply.
-They are:
+There are several common breastfeeding mistakes that moms make that reduce the number of feedings or end up leaving milk in the breasts, both of which will result in lower milk supply.

 - Feeding on a Schedule